janith-jrdev/Court-feature/static/terms_conditions.md

 ## SECTION 14 - INDEMNIFICATION

-You agree to indemnify, defend and hold harmless ATHLOSSPORTSHUNT LLP and our:
+You agree to indemnify, defend and hold harmless ATHLOSSPORTSHUNT   and our:
 - Parent companies
 - Subsidiaries
 - Affiliates